wdiazux/slack-tomorrow-theme/README.md

 These are the commands to generate the CSS file:

-First you need to install depencies for wepack:
+First you need to install dependencies for webpack:
 ```bash
 npm install
 ```